Infers/Infers/Docs/Tutorial.md

 exception Backtrack
 ```

-which is understood by the Infers engine as hint to backtrack outwards to try
+which is understood by the Infers engine as an order to backtrack outwards to
-another way to generate the desired type.
+try another way to generate the desired type.

-In our case, of course, the `Rep.tuple` method ultimately succeeds, because we
+In our case, of course, the `Rep.tuple` rule ultimately succeeds, because we are
-are generating tuples.
-The returned object of type `Tuple<'x>` is yet another
+generating types containing tuples.
+The returned object of type `Tuple<'t>` is
-object containing inference rules.
-Its signature is somewhat opaque, however,
+yet another object containing inference rules.
+Its signature is somewhat
-because the main feature of the `Tuple<'t>` class is that it contains a run-time
+opaque, however, because the main feature of the `Tuple<'t>` class is that it
-generated rule for an `AsProduct<'p, 't>` class, where the `'p` type defines the
+contains a run-time generated rule for a `AsProduct<'p, 't>` class, where the
-nested product, generated at run-time by code in the `Rep` class, and there are
+`'p` type defines the nested product, generated at run-time, and there are
 run-time generated methods to convert between a nested product and, in our case,
 the original tuple.
 Here is a part of the signature of the `AsProduct<'p, 't>`
 class: